onnx/onnx-mlir/docs/README.md

 ## Installation on Windows
 Building onnx-mlir on Windows requires building some additional prerequisites that are not available by default.

 Note that the instructions in this file assume you are using [Visual Studio  2019 Community Edition](https://visualstudio.microsoft.com/downloads/).

-The example commandlines assume your git repos are located in _c:\repos_.
+It is recommended that you have the **Desktop development with C++** and **Linux development with C++** workloads installed.
+This ensures you have all toolchains and libraries needed to compile this project and its dependencies on Windows.

 #### Protobuf
 Build protobuf as a static library.